alphagov/govuk-load-testing/README.md

 For an entry `base_path,hits`, each worker requests `base_path` `ceil(hits * factor / workers)` times, with no delay between requests.
 Each worker proceeds through the csv in order.

+If you are having difficulty running the entire test plan on a single machine within your desired duration, try splitting up the data file and [running multiple instances of Gatling simultaneously on different machines](#across-multiple-machines).

 Troubleshooting
 ---------------